TommasoBelluzzo/HistoricalVolatility/README.md

 ## Dataset

+Datasets can be fetched from `Yahoo!
+Finance` using the function `fetch_data`, or parsed from `Excel` sheets using the function `parse_dataset`.
+The example script provides a good overview of both approaches.

-The example script fetches historical time series for `J.P.
-Morgan Chase & Co.
-(JPM)` using `Yahoo!
-Finance`.
-Every dataset passed as input argument to `analyze_volatility`, `compare_estimators` and `estimate_volatility` functions should replicate the structure observed in the aforementioned example.
+Every dataset passed as input argument to `analyze_volatility`, `compare_estimators` and `estimate_volatility` functions must be structured as tables of historical time series having the following columns:
+ - Date (numeric observation dates)
+ - Open (opening prices)
+ - High (highest prices)
+ - Low (lowest prices)
+ - Close (closing prices)
+ - Return (log returns)

 ## Screenshots